ChrisRDavila/Pizza-parlor/TEST.md

 ## Describe:
 Pizza()
 ## Test 1:
-Will give build properties of pizza when strings for properties input
+Will build properties of pizza when strings for properties are input
 ## Code:
 let testPizza = new Pizza("large", "deep-dish", "red-sauce", "pepperoni", "olive")
 ## Expected Output: